 Limit metadata server access to selected users and processes.

-Avoid letting users impersonate service accounts that are more privileged than the users themselves
+Avoid letting users authenticate as service accounts that are more privileged than the users themselves

 By impersonating a service account, a user gains access to some or all of the resources the service account can access.
 If the service account has more extensive access than the user, then it's effectively more privileged than the user.

-a way to deliberately let users temporarily elevate their privileges – similar to
+account can be a way to deliberately let users temporarily elevate their

 Permissions that enable a user to impersonate a service account or attach a service account to a resource include the following:

 Roles that contain some of these permissions include (but aren't limited to):